Belgium 2nd page

 The two women in the foreground wish to communicate.
 Subtly, their anguish is only reflected by the twisting of the hands.
 A man, half-over on the left, could help but they do not look at him: it is one of very few paintings in which Delvaux has introduced his self-portrait.

-The oil on canvas, 110 x 130 cm, for sale by Christie's in New York on November 1, is an exception.
+An oil on canvas 110 x 130 cm is an exception.
 It was painted in Brussels in 1941, in the stifling atmosphere of war.

 Women are shown in three distances.
 Two are close.
 Two are intertwined in the background landscape.
 The other two, naked only above the waist, are each on the arm of a man with a bowler hat who seems to come straight from Magritte.